Inverse problems on low-dimensional manifolds: Abstract stability results

-Thanks to a simple calculation (see \Cref{sub:diff}), when $M$ is embedded in $X$ the differential of $F$ coincides with its Fr\'echet derivative restricted to $T_xM$, which may be identified with a subspace of $X$.
+Thanks to a simple calculation (see \Cref{sub:diff}), when $M$ is embedded in $X$ and $F$ is Fr\'echet differentiable, the differential of $F$ coincides with its Fr\'echet derivative restricted to $T_xM$, which may be identified with a subspace of $X$.
 More precisely, we have

 Thus, when $M$ is embedded in $X$, assumption (2) in \Cref{MAINTHM1} may be replaced by the condition

 where $A\supseteq M$ is an open set of $X$. \end{remark}

 The following result is a consequence of \Cref{MAINTHM1} and \Cref{rem:embedded}. \begin{corollary} Under the assumptions from \Cref{MAINTHM1}, if $\{(U_i,\varphi_i)\}$ is an atlas for $M$, then $F(M)\subseteq Y$ is an $n$-dimensional differentiable manifold with the atlas $\{(F(U_i),\varphi_i\circ F^{-1})\}$.
 Furthermore, $F(M)$ is embedded in $Y$ and $dF_x\colon T_xM\to T_{F(x)}F(M)$. \end{corollary} \begin{proof} The H\"older stability estimate \eqref{Lip-stability} yields that $F\colon M\to F(M)\subseteq Y$ is a homeomorphism.
 Moreover, since $\{(U_i,\varphi_i)\}$ is an atlas for $M$ satisfying the conditions from \Cref{def:manifold}, then $F\circ\varphi_i^{-1}$ is also an homeomorphism, and we can define an atlas for $F(M)$ by $\{(F(U_i),\varphi_i\circ F^{-1})\}$ so that $F(M)$ is an $n$-differentiable manifold in $Y$.
 By \Cref{rem:embedded}, to see that $F(M)$ is embedded in $Y$ we just need to check that $\varphi_i\circ F^{-1}\colon F(U_i)\to \varphi_i(U_i)$ is a diffeomorphism, that is, $F\circ\varphi_i^{-1}\colon\varphi_i(U_i)\to Y$ is continuously differentiable and $(F\circ\varphi_i^{-1})'(\varphi_i(x))\colon\R^n\to Y$ is injective for every $x\in U_i$, which are granted by the hypothesis $F\in C^1(M,Y)$ (\Cref{F in M diffble}) and the fact that $dF_x$ is injective by assumption, respectively. \end{proof}